 This way you can build upon your progress gradually, successfully doing the things you set out to do is the key to self-esteem and continued motivation

 #5 Nick Nilsson, Fitstep

 One of the biggest killers of diet is the feeling of having a choice.
-This may sound harsh, but if you give yourself an option, you often have a tendency to take the easier option.
+This may sound harsh, but if you give yourself an option, you often tend to take the more easy opportunity.

-You have to think in terms of “that’s not an option”…kind of like flipping a switch.
+You have to think regarding “that’s not an option”…kind of like flipping a switch.